open-policy-agent/opa/docs/docs/terraform.md

 - Enforcing organizational rules around the changes to infrastructure state

-Terraform is a popular integration case for OPA and there are already a number of popular tools for running policy on HCL and plan JSONs.
+Terraform is a popular integration case for OPA and there are already a number of popular tools for running policy on HCL and plan JSON.
 Browse existing
 <EcosystemFeatureLink feature="terraform"> tools using OPA and
 Terraform</EcosystemFeatureLink> in the OPA Ecosystem.